 Now to the part you've no doubt been waiting for:binding keys.
 When binding keys, you need to be aware of two files, /keys and /event.
 The former defines which keys wmii needs to grab, and the latter broadcasts the events when they're pressed.

 Key names are specified as a series of modifiers followed by a key name, all separated by hyphens.
 Valid modifier names are Control, Shift, Mod1 (usually Alt), Mod2, Mod3, Mod4 (usually the Windows® key), and Mod5.
-Modifier keys can be changed via xmodmap(1), which is beyond the scope of this discussion.
+Modifier keys can be changed via xmodmap(1), the details of which are beyond the scope of this document.

 Key names can be detected by running xev from a terminal, pressing the desired key, and looking at the output (it's in the parentheses, after the keysym).
 A wmii-specific utility is forthcoming.

-Examples key bindings:
+Examples of key bindings: